 Parsons claimed that she started to receive death threats, that she was made a scapegoat and suspended with pay after the incident, and that she had regularly expressed that she was forced to edit the photos.
 She is set to receive $204,000 with the rest of the settlement covering her attorney fees.

 Back in 2017, a 17-year-old teen from Wall Township, New Jersey, spoke out after he took a look at his school’s yearbook and saw that the Trump t-shirt he wore the picture day was Photoshopped out.
 Grant Berardo said that he worn the shirt because he was too young to vote for former President Donald Trump in the 2016 election, but he wanted to show his support.

 ?It was photoshopped,” Grant said in an interview with the Asbury Park Press. ?I sent it to my mom and dad, just like, ?You won?t believe this.?
 I was just overall disappointed.
 I like Trump, but it?s history too.
 Wearing that shirt memorializes the time.”

 Trump Shirt Photoshopped Out of Yearbook

-Wall Schools Superintendent Cheryl Dyer said that she is “quite disturbed by the entire situation.”
+Wall School Districts superintendent Cheryl Dyer said that she is “quite disturbed by the entire situation.”
 The photo company, Jostens, did not comment.
 Whether a school employee or the photo company was responsible for the edit decision remains to be seen.